0xPolygonMiden/miden-node/crates/rpc/README.md

 ### CheckNullifiersByPrefix

-Returns a list of nullifiers recorded in the node that match the specified prefixes and block creation height.
+Returns a list of nullifiers recorded in the node that match the specified prefixes and were created at or after the given block height.

 Only 16-bit prefixes are supported at this time.